 Acquisitions have historically been, and continue to be, an important element of our overall corporate strategy and use of capital.
-We have completed several strategic acquisitions in the past, including the acquisitions of Modernize, Mayo Labs and FCE completed in fiscal year 2021, and the acquisitions of AmOne Corp. ("AmOne"), CloudControlMedia, LLC ("CCM") and MyBankTracker.com, LLC ("MBT") completed in fiscal year 2019.
+We have completed several strategic acquisitions in the past, including the acquisitions of BestCompany and AquaVida completed in fiscal year 2024, the acquisitions of Modernize, Mayo Labs and FCE completed in fiscal year 2021, and the acquisitions of AmOne Corp. ("AmOne"), CloudControlMedia, LLC ("CCM") and MyBankTracker.com, LLC ("MBT") completed in fiscal year 2019.